Ellipsis: In writing

 An ellipsis may also imply an unstated alternative indicated by context.
 For example, "I never drink wine ..." implies that the speaker does drink something else—such as vodka.

 In reported speech, the ellipsis can be used to represent an intentional silence.

 In poetry, an ellipsis is used as a thought-pause or line break at the caesura or this is used to highlight sarcasm or make the reader think about the last points in the poem.

 In news reporting, often put inside square brackets, it is used to indicate that a quotation has been condensed for space, brevity or relevance, as in "The President said that [...] he would not be satisfied", where the exact quotation was "The President said that, for as long as this situation continued, he would not be satisfied".

 Herb Caen, Pulitzer-prize-winning columnist for the San Francisco Chronicle, became famous for his "three-dot journalism".

+Depending on context, ellipsis can indicate an unfinished thought, a leading statement, a slight pause, an echoing voice, or a nervous or awkward silence.
+Aposiopesis is the use of an ellipsis to trail off into silence—for example: "But I thought he was..."
+When placed at the end of a sentence, an ellipsis may be used to suggest melancholy or longing.

+In newspaper and magazine columns, ellipses may separate items of a list instead of paragraph breaks.

+Merriam-Webster's Manual for Writers and Editors uses a line of ellipsis to indicate omission of whole lines in a quoted poem.